 The “After” photo shows that the roosts were raised, the droppings pit was removed, a suspended droppings board was added and the feeder & waterer were moved out of the coop; all of these minor modifications made approximately 16 square feet of floor space available in a 4’x6′ coop, essentially doubling the coop’s capacity.

 - Move feeders and waterers.
-If feasible, move feeders and waterers out of the coop into the run.
-Not only will this free up floor space inside the coop, it will reduce the risk of attracting rodents to the coop while keeping the litter drier and healthier when chickens are confined to the coop.
-If moving the feeder out into the run is not a viable option, employing wall-mounted feeders instead of hanging or free-standing feeders will accomplish the same objective.
-If the waterer cannot be moved outside, a wall-mounted, PVC poultry nipple watering system will open up square footage that free-standing waterers had occupied.
+Move feeders and waterers out of the coop into the run.
+Not only will this free up floor space inside the coop, it will reduce the risk of attracting rodents and flies to the coop while keeping the litter drier and the coop healthier for chickens.

 MAXIMIZE OUTDOOR SPACE